MISSION STATEMENT

 • Jennifer Watson, Director: Jennifer was born in Japan where her father, Dr. Jerry O’Donnell, was stationed.
 As the third child of the O’Donnell’s she has grown up around Montessori education and watched as the school flourished under her parent’s leadership.
 Jennifer has been married to Jason since 2002 and has a remarkable son, Brady, who had the privilege of attending The Montessori School from the age of 20 months through elementary.
 Since grading-out of The Montessori School, Brady has taken Pre-AP classes throughout middle school and plans to continue challenging himself in High School with AP classes.
 Jennifer has been the Director of both the Temple and Killeen campuses from 2007-2015.
 She left briefly to pursue her love of veterinary medicine and returned as the Director in 2020.
 Her leisure time is spent caring for her many animals, traveling, reading books, and the joys of being a Mom.

-• Kristin Iannuccilli, Administrative Assistant: Kristin was born and raised in Minnesota where she met and married her high school sweetheart.
+• Kristin Iannuccilli, Assistant Director: Kristin was born and raised in Minnesota where she met and married her high school sweetheart.
 For the past twenty-plus years her husband has served in the Army while Kristin has been blessed by the opportunity to dedicate most of her time to raising their two children as they’ve moved around to various duty stations.
 Kristin holds a bachelor’s degree in Business Administration and has experience in education with prior service as a Teacher’s Aide in a Montessori School in Nevada and working as an elementary school substitute in Louisiana and Texas school districts.
 Kristin’s family has chosen to settle in Belton, Texas and they are excited about putting down roots in the community.
 Kristin is eager to pursue her long-term goals of furthering her involvement in Montessori Education and being a part of the administrative team at MSCT.

-• Katia Rosario, Assistant Teacher, Infant II: Ms. Katia Rosario was born in Puerto Rico and moved to Texas in 2013.
+• Katia Rosario, Assistant Teacher – Infant II: Ms. Katia Rosario was born in Puerto Rico and moved to Texas in 2013.
 She soon discovered teaching was her calling in 2016 and began working at a daycare.
 Although she found joy interacting and caring for her students, she felt like something was missing.
 After careful consideration, she looked into Montessori education and decided that children could benefit greater through hands-on, natural materials, developing independence, smaller group sizes, and beautiful environments.
 As a fluent Spanish speaker, Ms. Rosario looks forward to sharing her language gift with her students.
 Ms. Rosario spends as much of her spare time with her children, a boy and girl, and also enjoys the company of her friends, watching TV, and housecleaning.

 • Tigist Mekasha, Assistant Teacher – Infant I: Tigist was born and raised in the city of Addis Ababa located in Ethiopia, where her native language is Amharic.
 After meeting her husband and getting married in 2005, Tigist and her family moved from Ethiopia for work in Colorado and Nevada before settling in Texas.
 She has a passion for children and has worked in education since 2016.
 She has three children of her own and loves to take walks and read in her free time.